A futuristic image showcasing the secure purchasing of USA lottery tickets online, using blockchain technology for proof of transaction. The visual fe

 1. Powerball: One of the most well-known lotteries, Powerball operates in 45 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Known for its enormous jackpots, Powerball has created numerous multi-millionaires since its inception in 1992.

 2. Mega Millions: Another major multi-state lottery, Mega Millions is available in 45 states, the District of Columbia, and the U.S. Virgin Islands.
 It regularly offers substantial jackpots that capture the public’s imagination.
+See the winners gallery.

 3. State Lotteries: Individual states operate their own lotteries with various games and prize structures.
 Popular state lotteries include the California Lottery, the New York Lottery, and the Florida Lottery, each contributing significantly to their state’s revenue and funding public programs.